Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Blind Network Revenue Management under Limited Switches

 Specifically, for any $s$-switch learning policy $\phi\in\Phi[s]$, we construct a class of \bnrm instances by adversarially choosing a class of $\bmu$, such that policy $\phi$ must incur an expected revenue loss of $\widetilde{\Omega}\left(T^{\frac{1}{2-2^{-\nu(s,d)}}}\right)$ under one of the constructed instances.
 A challenge here is that $\phi$ is an arbitrary and abstract $s$-switch policy --- we need more information about $\phi$ to design $\bmu$.
 We address this challenge by developing an enhanced version of the ``tracking the cover time'' argument.
-The ``tracking the cover time'' argument was originally proposed in \cite{simchi2019phase} to establish regret lower bounds for \mab with limited switches (which can be viewed as a special case of our problem when $d=0$) by tracking a series of ordered stopping times and constructing hard \mab instances based on (algorithm-dependent) realizations of the stopping times.
+The ``tracking the cover time'' argument was originally introduced in \cite{simchi2019phase}, the conference version of \cite{simchi2023phase}, to derive regret lower bounds for \mab with limited switches.
+Their setting can be viewed as a special case of our problem when $d = 0$.
+Their approach involves tracking a sequence of ordered stopping times and constructing hard \mab instances based on algorithm-dependent realizations of these stopping times.
 Since we are proving a larger regret lower bound here (our lower bound gradually increases as $d$ increases), we have to utilize the structure of resource constraints and incorporate their ``complexity'' into the construction of hard instances which lead to our lower bound.
-We thus develop novel techniques beyond \cite{simchi2019phase}, i.e., incorporating the complexity of resource constraints into the ``tracking the cover time'' argument (which requires us to strategically design $\bmu$ according to Lemma \ref{lem:WorstCaseLP} and utilize several LP benchmarks); see details in Section~\ref{app:BlindNRMLB} in the appendix.
+We thus develop novel techniques beyond \cite{simchi2019phase,simchi2023phase}, i.e., incorporating the complexity of resource constraints into the ``tracking the cover time'' argument, which requires us to strategically design $\bmu$ according to Lemma \ref{lem:WorstCaseLP} and utilize several LP benchmarks; see details in Section~\ref{app:BlindNRMLB} in the appendix.